oliviergimenez/bayesian-stats-with-R/README.md

 + Record again videos using M. Lajeunesse setup

 + Finish up writing that book

-+ ~~Add a plot with several lines from posterior distribution of regression parameters to a plot of mean response function of a covariate; then get the credible interval on the prediction~~

 + Prior predictive check for logistic storks and lmm plants sample_mu <- rnorm( 1e4 , 178 , 20 )